-Prerequisites: 16112 Construction 2P or 16102 Construction 2F, 16542 Quantities 2 or 16504 Quantity Surveying 2
+Prerequisites: 16112 Construction 2,

+16542 Quantities 2 or 16504 Quantity Surveying 2

 Estimating brings together a wide variety of construction industry practices and principles, particularly those of the operating trades, and translates these practices into costs.
 The builder's estimate, and the relevant unit rates, are related to the quantity surveyor's methods of measurement.